Not Okay: Trigger warning

 At the beginning of the film, Shepard added a warning to viewers about things in the film that might make them physically or psychologically uncomfortable, including "flashing lights, themes of trauma, and an unlikable female protagonist."
-The latter item was the result of test screenings where viewers had indicated to her their bewilderment that someone would make a movie with such a main character.
+The latter item was the result of test screenings where viewers had indicated to her their bewilderment that someone would make a film with such a main character.
 "It was interesting to me that a large chunk of the audience seemed genuinely upset by the fact that the film was about Danni, and so I just wanted to kind of poke at it a little".

 Many viewers, however, took the notice as completely seriously intended.
 Women who watched the film complained about the warning on Twitter, noting that films centered around unlikable men never seemed to need such warnings.
 Shuja Haider, a senior editor at The Nation, said she watched the film determined to like Danni as a result of the warning, and did.
 Gawker agreed that Danni was "despite her actions, a relatively likable female protagonist, all things considered"; it was the film itself that was unlikeable.
 "That its warning went the wrong type of viral this weekend only goes to show that films about the ills of social media will always be two steps behind the real thing."